 Take Jesus’ message seriously: instead of asserting formulaic gospel claims, welcome young people into a Jesus-centred way of life.

-Part 4 in a 7 Part Series on ‘Growing the Church Young’
+Part 4 of 7 Series on ‘Growing the Church Young‘

 “Yeah, I think the goal of our church is not really effectiveness with young people but serving and following Jesus.
 And young people like me are attracted to churches that want to do that,” – Adam, age 26 (p 126 – Growing Church Young)